Which city is cheaper, Porto or Helsinki?

 Many students visit Porto.
 The city has a number of good research programs and study abroad opportunities that attract international students from around the world.

-Visitors will find public transit in both Helsinki and Porto.
+Visitors will find superb public transit in both Helsinki and Porto.

 The public transit in Helsinki can get you around easily.
 Transit options include bus, tram, metro, commuter train and ferry services.

-You'll find some public transit in Porto, but it may not be enough to take you everywhere.
+Porto offers a very effecient public transportation network.
 There is a metro system as well as a bus system.
 While the metro system does have six lines, most stations aren't close to the tourist attractions, so it likely won't be that helpful to visitors.

-Porto is a somewhat walkable city.
+Porto is a very walkable port city.
 The city center is very compact with most of the sights within a short walk of each other.
 The area is also very hilly, so getting from place to place can require a bit of effort.

 Porto is a big city with plenty to do.
 Exploring the old town is a popular activity.
 With so much to do, one day is probably not enough time to see everything.
 It will give you the chance to have new experiences.